panlm/partner-lab-taiwan/karan/karan_sa_setup.rst

 .. note::

-  This lab should be completed **BEFORE** the :ref:`calm_mssql_lab` lab.
+  This lab is **NOT** required for the Lenovo Tech Summit and is available here for later reference.

   Estimated time to complete: **30 MINUTES**

-  **This lab should be completed as a group.**

-In this exercise you will deploy the Karan Service to a Windows Server 2012 R2 VM.
+In this exercise you will deploy the Karan Service to a Windows Server VM.
 Karan is a scale out service used by Calm to orchestrate Windows VMs.
 Karan is responsible for proxying remote PowerShell commands from Calm Blueprints to Windows VMs.

 Deploying Karan VM
 ******************